Find out how to save money on a kitchen remodel from GNH designer, Michele Gregg.

 For a full-fledged kitchen remodel, you can pick and choose what to upgrade in order to get the most bang for your buck.

-Here are my recommendations for cutting costs on your kitchen remodel.
+Here are some recommendations for cutting costs on your kitchen remodel:

 - Keep Existing Appliances – If you keep your existing appliances and replace only as needed, you can use that money elsewhere in the remodel.
 There are many appliances that you can swap out after your remodel is complete.
 With some appliances, advanced planning with your designer will be necessary.
 Example: Your current working refrigerator is a 32” wide, but you know you will want a 36” French Door refrigerator.
 Your designer can ensure your space will accommodate the future refrigerator.